kivy/kivy/doc/sources/installation/troubleshooting-osx.rst

 1. Delete the ``pygame`` package.
 (For example, if you get the error above, delete /Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages/pygame/ and the accompanying egg.
-2. Try installing a PyGame binary for your version of Mac OS X. Download it from http://www.pygame.org/download.shtml.
+2. Try installing a PyGame binary for your version of OS X. Download it from http://www.pygame.org/download.shtml.
-3. Repeat this process and try different PyGame Mac OS X binaries until you find one that works.
+3. Repeat this process and try different PyGame OS X binaries until you find one that works.